History of Ryan Yarbrough in Timeline

 In 2011, Ryan Yarbrough played college baseball at Santa Fe College.

-2013: Drafted by Milwaukee Brewers (Did Not Sign)
+2013: Drafted by the Milwaukee Brewers (Did Not Sign)

-In 2013, Ryan Yarbrough was drafted by the Milwaukee Brewers in the 20th round of the Major League Baseball draft but did not sign.
+Ryan Yarbrough was drafted by the Milwaukee Brewers in the 20th round of the 2013 MLB draft, but he did not sign with them.

 In 2014, Ryan Yarbrough was selected by the Seattle Mariners in the fourth round of the MLB draft.

-In 2014, during his senior season at Old Dominion University, Ryan Yarbrough had a 6-7 record with a 4.50 ERA in 18 games.
+In 2014, during his senior season, Ryan Yarbrough played for Old Dominion University, achieving a 6-7 record with a 4.50 ERA.

 In 2015, Ryan Yarbrough played for the Arizona League Mariners, Clinton LumberKings, and Bakersfield Blaze, compiling a 4-8 record with a 4.10 ERA.

-In May 2016, Matt Andriese threw a complete game, which was the last complete game for the Rays until Ryan Yarbrough's complete game on June 3, 2021.
+In May 2016, Matt Andriese pitched the last complete game for the Rays before Ryan Yarbrough's complete game victory on June 3, 2021.

-In 2018, Ryan Yarbrough finished his rookie season with 16 wins, the most for a rookie in franchise history and the most for a rookie in the 2018 season, while posting an earned run average of 3.91 over 141+1⁄3 innings.
+In 2018, Ryan Yarbrough made the Rays' Opening Day roster and finished the season with 16 wins, the most for a rookie in franchise history and the most for a rookie in the 2018 season.

-In 2018, Ryan Yarbrough made his MLB debut with the Tampa Bay Rays.
+Ryan Yarbrough made his MLB debut with the Tampa Bay Rays in 2018.

 April 24, 2019: Optioned to Triple-A

-On April 24, 2019, Ryan Yarbrough was optioned to Triple-A after recording an ERA of 8.10 in his first five appearances of the season.
+On April 24, 2019, Ryan Yarbrough was optioned to Triple-A after a poor start to the season.

 2019: Married Nicole

-In 2019, Ryan Yarbrough married his wife, Nicole.
+In 2019, Ryan Yarbrough married his first wife, Nicole.

-In 2019, prior to his complete game victory on June 3, 2021, Ryan Yarbrough had last won as a starter when he pitched into the ninth inning against the Mariners at Safeco Field.
+Ryan Yarbrough's complete game victory on June 3, 2021 was also his first win as a starter in the regular season since he pitched into the ninth inning against the Mariners at Safeco Field in 2019.

 June 3, 2021: Complete Game Victory Against Yankees

-On June 3, 2021, Ryan Yarbrough threw a complete game victory against the Yankees at Yankee Stadium.
-It was the first Rays complete game since May 2016.
+On June 3, 2021, Ryan Yarbrough pitched a complete game victory against the Yankees, marking the first complete game by a Rays pitcher since May 2016.

-In 2021, Ryan Yarbrough and his wife, Nicole, welcomed their first child, a daughter.
+Ryan Yarbrough and his first wife, Nicole, had their first child, a daughter, in 2021.

 On December 13, 2022, Ryan Yarbrough signed a one-year, $3 million contract with the Kansas City Royals.

-In 2022, Ryan Yarbrough made 30 appearances for the Rays and was later designated for assignment on November 15, 2022, becoming a free agent on November 18, 2022.
+In 2022, Ryan Yarbrough made 30 appearances (nine starts) for the Rays, finishing with a 3-8 record and a 4.50 ERA.
+Following the season, he was designated for assignment and became a free agent.

-On May 7, 2023, Ryan Yarbrough was struck in the head by a 106-mph line drive off the bat of Ryan Noda during a game against the Oakland Athletics and was later diagnosed with multiple non-displaced fractures around his right eye.
+On May 7, 2023, Ryan Yarbrough was struck in the head by a 106-mph line drive off the bat of Ryan Noda and was later diagnosed with multiple non-displaced fractures around his right eye, resulting in him being placed on the injured list.

-On August 1, 2023, Ryan Yarbrough was traded to the Los Angeles Dodgers in exchange for Devin Mann and Derlin Figueroa.
+On August 1, 2023, Ryan Yarbrough was traded to the Los Angeles Dodgers for Devin Mann and Derlin Figueroa.

-In 2023, Ryan Yarbrough and his wife, Nicole, had their second daughter.
+In 2023, Ryan Yarbrough and his first wife, Nicole, welcomed their second daughter.

 On July 29, 2024, Ryan Yarbrough was designated for assignment by the Los Angeles Dodgers.

-On July 30, 2024, Ryan Yarbrough was traded by the Dodgers to the Toronto Blue Jays in exchange for Kevin Kiermaier.
+On July 30, 2024, Ryan Yarbrough was traded by the Dodgers to the Toronto Blue Jays for Kevin Kiermaier.

-February 20, 2025: Re-signed with Blue Jays on Minor League Contract
+February 20, 2025: Re-signed with the Blue Jays on a Minor League Contract

 On March 24, 2025, Ryan Yarbrough signed a one-year, $2 million contract with the New York Yankees.